 NYS Executive Order 4 September 27, 2021 Provider Flexibilities The Order reinstates many workforce and scope of practice flexibilities that applied during the original New York State Covid-19 public health emergency.
-Specifically, it temporarily suspends or modifies specific regulations that include the following: Licensure and Registration Allows certain providers who are licensed in other states or in Canada or other approved countries, or who are licensed but not registered in NYS, to practice in NYS, including: Physicians and physician assistants; Registered nurses, licensed practical nurses, and nurse practitioners; Clinical nurse specialists, specialist assistants, and similar titles; Radiologic technicians; Respiratory therapists and respiratory therapy technicians; Midwives; and Licensed master social workers and licensed clinical social workers.
+Specifically, it temporarily suspends or modifies specific regulations that include the following: Licensure and Registration Extended by Executive Order 4.17 through February 21, 2023 unless otherwise noted.
+Licensure and Registration Allows certain providers who are licensed in other states or in Canada or other approved countries, or who are licensed but not registered in NYS, to practice in NYS, including: Physicians and physician assistants; Registered nurses, licensed practical nurses, and nurse practitioners; Clinical nurse specialists, specialist assistants, and similar titles; Radiologic technicians; Respiratory therapists and respiratory therapy technicians; Midwives; and Licensed master social workers and licensed clinical social workers.
 Allows recent graduates of certain health care programs to practice in NYS under supervision.
 Waives re-registration fees, creating an expedited re-registration process, and eliminates barriers to re-enter the workforce for retirees.
 Scope of Practice Allows physician visits for nursing home residents to be conducted via telemedicine.
 Allows physician visits for nursing home residents to be conducted via telemedicine.
-Allows physician sand practitioners to use non-patient specific regimens to facilitate Covid-19 and influenza vaccines.
+Allows physicians and practitioners to use non-patient specific regimens to facilitate Covid-19 and influenza vaccines.
 Allows physicians and practitioners to use non-patient specific regimens to facilitate Covid-19 testing and vaccination.
-Provides flexibility to emergency medical services personnel, including: Allowing the use of community paramedicine, alternative destinations, treatment in place through telemedicine, and other services as approved by the Commissioner of Health, and Allowing the use of community paramedicine, alternative destinations, treatment in place through telemedicine, and other services as approved by the Commissioner of Health, and Allowing the use of community paramedicine, alternative destinations, treatment in place through telemedicine, and other services as Extended by Executive Order 4.14 through November 26, 2022, unless otherwise noted.
-Executive Order 4.1 adds the following modifications: Expands the authorization for individuals who were temporarily authorized to perform Covid-19 testing to perform any clinical laboratory test, under appropriate supervision.
+Provides flexibility to emergency medical services personnel, including: Allowing the use of community paramedicine, alternative destinations, treatment in place through telemedicine, and other services as approved by the Commissioner of Health, and Allowing EMTs to provide other emergent and non-emergent services beyond settings currently authorized, such as hospitals.
+Prior Authorization: EXPIRED per EO 4.12 Suspends requirements for preauthorization review for scheduled surgeries.
+Suspends requireme • Expands the authorization for individuals who were temporarily authorized to perform Covid- 19 testing to perform any clinical laboratory test, under appropriate supervision.

 Current New York State Waivers Waiver Effective Date Waiver Type Permissions Expiration EO 4 (continued) Provider Flexibilities Permits initial patient visits for home health to be made within 48 hours of acceptance of a community referral or return home from institutional placement.
 Permits home health agencies to conduct in-home supervision "as soon as practicable" or by telephone or video.
 Adds further flexibilities related to testing.
 Executive Orders 4.3 and 4.4: Permit health care facilities to continue to employ surgical technologists who failed to meet the minimum standards within two years of the start of employment or contracting for the performance of surgical technology.
 Indicate that failure of a nursing home to meet the daily average staffing hours will not be held in violation of the Public Health Law.
 EXPIRED per EO 4.7 Indicate that failure or a residential health care facility to spend a minimum of 70 percent of revenue on direct resident care, and 40 percent of revenue on resident-facing staffing, will not be held to be a violation of the Public Health Law.
-EXPIRED per EO 4.7 Extended by Executive Order 4.13 through October 27, 2022, unless otherwise noted.
+EXPIRED per EO 4.7 Extended by Executive Order 4.17 through February 21, 2023 unless otherwise noted.
 NYS Executive Order 11 November 26, 2021 Emergency/ Capacity Management Implements the State's Comprehensive Emergency Management Plan and the "Surge and Flex" system, which allows DOH to limit non-essential elective procedure at health systems with limited capacity (defined as having below 10% staffed bed capacity available, or as otherwise determined by DOH).
 Allows laboratories holding a CLIA certificate and meeting the CLIA quality standards to perform Covid-19 testing.
 EXPIRED as of September 13, 2022.